HydrologyFrankfurt/ReWaterGAP/docs/api_docs/lateral_water_balance/net_abstractions.rst

 1.2	Neighboring cell water supply option
 ----------------------------------------
 Unsatisﬁed surface water demand of all other cells can be taken from the neighboring cell with the largest river and lake/reservoir storage simulating the effect of water transfers.
-However, in each cell i, the first priority is to satisfy the water demand of cell :math:`i` (from water storage in cell i), and only the second priority, is to satisfy water demand allocated from the neighboring cell(s) from water storage in cell i.
+However, in each cell :math:`i`, the first priority is to satisfy the water demand of cell :math:`i` (from water storage in cell :math:`i`), and only the second priority, is to satisfy water demand allocated from the neighboring cell(s) from water storage in cell :math:`i`.
 If not all the unsatisfied demand of the demand cell can be fulfilled in the supply cell, the unsatisfied demand is assigned back to the demand cell.
 In both cases, the :math:`{NA}_{s}` of the demand cell is reduced as compared to :math:`{NA}_{pot,s}` and the :math:`{NA}_{s}` of the supply cell is increased.
 If unsatisfied :math:`{NA}_{s}` of the demand cell can be satisfied in the supply cell, then NAg in the demand cell remains constant, as the full return flow from irrigation with surface water occurs in the demand cell.